Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Bass Fishing Hotspot

 The combination of eelgrass beds and artificial structure creates ideal bass habitat.
 All three bay bass species - spotted, sand, and calico - thrive here.
+For targeting bass, quality line selection is crucial - check out the best bass fishing line for optimal performance.

 Plastic swimbaits in motor oil or green pumpkin colors consistently produce when retrieved slowly near bottom.
 Live anchovies fished on dropshot rigs also excel.